SelenaLiu/Kaleidacanvas/README.md

 I have yet to solve is the quality of the image PIL saves.
 I am using the mode `RGB`, but I also tried other modes compatible with the file format `.jpg` prescribed on [this page](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#concept-modes), but none of them turned out any better.
 One reason (that does not include the fault of Pillow) would be the fact that Kaleidacanvas's canvas is only 700x700 pixels, restricting the saved image's quality.

-Overall, I am much more interested by Tkinter's abilities as a GUI, and if I were to improve on the current version of Kaleidacanvas, I would look at different image-saving libraries that would allow for higher quality images.
+Overall, I am much more interested in Tkinter's abilities as a GUI, and if I were to improve on the current version of Kaleidacanvas, I would look at different image-saving libraries that would allow for higher quality images.

 ### Potential Features
 Some features that I would want to explore with this project is adding a slider of some sort to adjust brush size and a colour palette to allow for more user customability.
+If I could find a more efficient way to plot the lines, I would also allow for more axies to create an even more complex kaleidapiece!

 Also, while I was debugging, I accidentally made a feature that made some wicked-looking kaleidapieces (the name's really catching on) by extending lines from the initial button click.
 An example is shown below.